developerasun/myCodeBox-blockchain/background/ethereum.md

 > An account is made up of a cryptographic pair of keys: public and private.
 They help prove that a transaction was actually signed by the sender and **prevent forgeries(nonrepudiation)**. **Your private key is what you use to sign transactions**, so it grants you custody over the funds associated with your account. **You never really hold cryptocurrency, you hold private keys** – the **funds** are always **on Ethereum's ledger**.

-> This prevents malicious actors from broadcasting fake transactions because you can always verify the sender of a transaction.
+> This prevents malicious actors from broadcasting fake transactions because you **can always verify the sender of a transaction**.

-> If Alice wants to send ether from her own account to Bob’s account, Alice needs to create a transaction request and send it out to the network for verification.
+> If Alice wants to send ether from her own account to Bob’s account, Alice needs to create **a transaction request** and send it out to the network for **verification**.
 Ethereum’s usage of public-key cryptography ensures that Alice can prove that she originally initiated the transaction request.
 Without cryptographic mechanisms, a malicious adversary Eve could simply publicly broadcast a request that looks something like “send 5 ETH from Alice’s account to Eve’s account,” and no one would be able to verify that it didn’t come from Alice.

 ### ACCOUNT CREATION

 > When you want to create an account most libraries will generate you a random private key. **A private key is made up of 64 hex characters** and can be encrypted with a password.

 ```
+# private key length: 64
 fffffffffffffffffffffffffffffffebaaedce6af48a03bbfd25e8cd036415f
 ```

-> The public key is generated from the private key using the Elliptic Curve Digital Signature Algorithm.
+> The **public key is generated from the private key** using the Elliptic Curve Digital Signature Algorithm.
 You get a public address for your account by taking the last 20 bytes of the Keccak-256 hash of the public key and adding 0x to the beginning.

+- public key = private key + ECDS algorithm
+- public address = public key + Keccak-256 function + 0x

 > Here's an example of creating an account in the console using GETH's personal_newAccount